gpauloski/kfac-pytorch/README.md

 ### Requirements

-K-FAC only requires PyTorch.
+K-FAC only requires PyTorch 1.8 or later.
-This code is validated to run with PyTorch >=1.9.0 and CUDA >=11.0.
-Example scripts have additional requirements defined in [examples/README.md](examples/README.md).
+The example scripts have additional requirements defined in [examples/README.md](examples/README.md).

 ### Installation